 Final Thoughts

 Just like with the introduction of search engines, I think we are at a similar inflection point.
 I’m not going to try to guess what AI will look like in the future, but from where I stand, I’m pretty sure AI will be a part of our everyday.
 For this reason, I think we really need to pay attention to it as individuals but also as a society.
-We must learn how to use it so that it can make our lives easier, that’s the whole point about technology, but we must understand that AI assistant are not encyclopedias, each tool has its purpose, advantages and disadvantages.
+We must learn how to use it so that it can make our lives easier, that’s the whole point about technology, but we must understand that AI assistant are not encyclopedias, each tool has its purpose, advantages, and disadvantages.
 Talking about disadvantages, I don’t think we need to be afraid of it becoming conscious.
 But I do feel afraid of companies or governments abusing it, so we need to build these services with privacy for the individual and transparency.
 One of those solutions is the open-source project LocalAI, which I will share about in a next post.

 Leave a Reply